 Upstate KIDS Home Visits!

-We are gearing up to bring you Upstate KIDS home visits!
-Very soon medical assistants and nurses will be coming to University at Albany for training and equipment.
-They will be trained on how to use some cool devices to measure novel things like lung inflammation, artery flexibility and body fat.
-We are posting more info on our Facebook page and here in a new “Home Visits” Section under “For Parents.”
+We have started to come to your homes for Upstate KIDS home visits, beginning with areas around Buffalo and Rochester!
+Medical assistants and nurses have been trained on how to use some cool devices to measure novel things like lung inflammation, artery flexibility and body fat.
+We are mailing out a newsletter with more information.
 The goal of the visits are to learn more about you and your child to answer some important questions that can help advance our understanding of heart health.
 We will be sending invitation letters out to families in the next few years as your child reaches 7-8 years old.
 Keep an eye out for it and as always, feel free to contact us for more information!

 Upstate KIDS in the News!